patrynk/atomdance-docker-chimerax/README.md

 docker-compose run -u atomuser -v /PATH/TO/SHARED/DIRECTORY:/data atomdance start
 ```

-5) To run an analysis, copy your chosen MD files to /PATH/TO/SHARED/DIRECTORY you specified before, and after running the 'docker-compose run' command specified in step 4, substep 3, specify the paths to the files in the ATOMDANCE UI but replacing /PATH/TO/SHARED/DIRECTORY with /data.
+5) To run an analysis, copy your chosen MD files to /PATH/TO/SHARED/DIRECTORY you specified before, and after running the 'docker-compose run' command specified in step 4, substep 3, specify the paths to the files in the ATOMDANCE UI but removing /PATH/TO/SHARED/DIRECTORY.
 For example, the files \
 /PATH/TO/SHARED/DIRECTORY/example.prmtop \
 /PATH/TO/SHARED/DIRECTORY/example.pdb \